oneconvergence/dkube-examples/insurance/readme.md

  - Once the IDE is in the "Running" state, select the JupyterLab icon on the far right of the IDE line
    - This will create a JupyterLab tab
  - Navigate to /workspace/\<your-code-repo\>/insurance
- - Open training.ipynb
+ - Open training.ipynb <br/><br/>
  - Select "Run All Cells" from the top JupyterLab menu
    - This will execute the file with the current set of inputs
    - The "loss" will be shown at the bottom of the file
  - Change the default NUM_EPOCHS within the MACROS section to "15"

-## Run training job
+## Run Training Job
+ A Training Job teaches the Model to provide predictions based on the inputs.
+This section explains how to create and submit a Training Job.

+ - Navigate to the "Runs" menu on the left
- - Selct Project insuracne
+ - Select Project \<your-project-name\> (chosen in previous step)
- - Runs->+Training Run.
+ - Select "+ Run", then "Training" <br/><br/>
+ - Within "Basic" tab
+   - Name: \<your-run-name\> (your choice of name)
- - Code: insurance
+   - Code: \<your-code-repo\> (chosen in previous step)
    - Framework: tensorflow
- - Framework Version: 2.0
+   - Framework Version: 2.0.0
- - Start-up script: python insurance/training.py
+   - Start-up command: python insurance/training.py <br/><br/>
- - Submit
+ - Leave the other fields in their default options
+ - Submit your Code repo with the "Submit" button at the bottom of the screen

-## Katib based Hyperparameter Tuning
+## Katib-Based Hyperparameter Tuning
+ Katib is used to test a number of different hyperparameters automatically, and choose the best combination based on an output goal.
+This section explains how to create and submit a Training Job using Katib.

 1. Create a Run same as explained above, except that now a tuning file also needs to be uploaded in the configuration tab.
   - For hyperparameter tuning upload the https://github.com/riteshkarvaloc/dkube-examples/blob/training/insurance/tuning.yaml under upload tuning definition.
   - Submit the run.